7 Key Principles of Content Marketing Strategies

 |Long-Term Benefit: Past press mentions, or placements can be referenced to create long-term SEO benefits||Expensive: PR program takes time and money to build|

-Paid Media also means paid placement whereby the organization promotes its brand through sponsored content.
+Paid Media also means paid placement whereby the organisation promotes its brand through sponsored content.
 Examples of paid media include:

 - Television & Radio Commercials